About Me

 Unimodal Enhancement

-While RGB-based perception has been extensively studied, there are many other modalities that can address the limitation of RGB.
-For example, mmWave radar and event cameras remain less explored despite offering essential complementary information.
+While RGB-based perception has been extensively studied, many other modalities that can address the limitations of RGB remain under-explored.
+For example, mmWave radar and event cameras offer essential complementary information.
 Radar provides robust sensing in adverse weather and lighting conditions, while event cameras capture high-temporal-resolution motion with minimal latency.
-Enhancing the individual capabilities of these underexplored modalities can extend the perception capability of all downstream intelligent systems.
+Enhancing the individual capabilities of these under-explored modalities extends the perception capability of all downstream intelligent systems.

 Radar-based perception for robust sensing.